M3CPR0J3CT/MEC/9. Project Management/Acronyms Terms and References.md

 Unless stated otherwise, all Units used within the Project comply with the International System of Units (ISU) consists of a set of base units, a set of derived units with special names, and a set of decimal-based multipliers that are used as prefixes.
 [Read More](https://en.wikipedia.org/wiki/International_System_of_Units#Writing_unit_symbols_and_the_values_of_quantities)

 ## Reference Documents
-References to documentations could be noted as follows:

-[RD1] Doc Title, REF.
-XXX Rev. 01
+References to documentations could be noted as '[RD1] Doc Title, REF.
+XXX Rev. 01'

 # Definitions
-## Communications
-Duplex     Transmitting and Receiving at the same time

-Half Duplex     Transmitting or Receiving

-Simplex     One-Way Communication

 ## Maintenance Levels
 | Maintenance Level | Description |
 | :--- | :--- |